-In case of an on-campus emergency, contact the department of Public Safety by dialing 911.
+In case of an on-campus emergency, dial 911.

 Student Health Advisory Committee: Students can offer important feedback about services and participate in campus-wide health initiatives through membership on the Student Health Advisory Committee (SHAC).
 SHAC members work with clinic staff on a variety of critical issues, health education projects, and also act as a liaison between the CSUSB student body and the Student Health Center.

-The Student Recreation and Wellness Center offers an exciting array of programs in the areas of fitness, group exercise, wellness, intramural and club sports, aquatics, leadership and communication, outdoor adventure, and informal recreation.
-This 38,000-square-foot complex, located at the south end of campus, houses a 34' climbing wall, 8,800-square-foot fitness room, multi-purpose athletic court, locker rooms, and two group activity rooms for aerobics, dance, and martial arts classes.
-The Recreation and Wellness department is dedicated to providing a variety of safe and enjoyable programs and facilities to meet the diverse needs of the CSUSB community by creating a healthy social environment, enriching the quality of life and enhancing the educational experience.
+CSUSB Recreation and Wellness offers an exciting array of programs in the areas of Adventure, Aquatics, Fitness and Wellness, Intramural Sports, and Sport Clubs.
+Additionally, there are informal recreation opportunities with the 38,000-square-foot SRWC, located at the south end of campus.
+The SRWC features a 34' climbing wall, 8,800-square-foot fitness room, multi-purpose athletic court, locker rooms with saunas, and two exercise studios for aerobics, dance, and martial arts classes.
+There are a number of student employment and leadership opportunities offered within the department.
+Recreation and Wellness is dedicated to providing a variety of safe and enjoyable programs and facilities to meet the diverse needs of the CSUSB community by creating a healthy social environment, enriching the quality of life and enhancing the educational experience.
 All enrolled CSUSB students, staff, faculty, and Alumni Association members regardless of age, gender, experience, and ability are welcomed.

 • Elliptical Trainers